mleager/Django_Tutorials_mini_project/README.md

     - Edit Django's 'command' in docker-compose.yml to make migrations when the container is created

-    - Utilize Insomnia to send API requests.
+    - Utilize Insomnia to send API requests.#Django_Tutorials_mini_project